pulp/pulp_installer/docs/contributing.md

    3.14 before the current version.
 This should be revisited in the future.)
 2. Identify how you will build the old version.
 Preferably using the old version of the installer.
    But if necessary, modifying the version variables with the current installer.
+3. Modify molecule/release-static/molecule.yml to test the desired distro if it is not in it.
+Add a host_vars if you do this.
-3. Modify molecule/release-static/group_vars (or host_vars) so that the webserver is nginx rather than apache, and so that pulp_container is not installed.
+4. Modify molecule/release-static/group_vars (or host_vars) so that the webserver is nginx rather than apache, and so that pulp_container is not installed.
 Also modify the version variables (including `pulpcore_version`) if need be.
 Install release versions of pulpcore and plugins.
-4. `molecule create && molecule converge`
+5. `molecule create && molecule converge`
-5. If that failed, be prepared to put workarounds on the branch.
+6. If that failed, be prepared to put workarounds on the branch.
 Such as modifying `prereq_pip_packages`.
-5. `docker exec -it <container-name> /bin/bash`
+7. `docker exec -it <container-name> /bin/bash`
-6. `dnf clean all`
+8. `dnf clean all`
-7. `rm -rf /var/lib/pulp/.cache`
+9. `rm -rf /var/lib/pulp/.cache`
-8. `exit`
+10. `exit`
-9. `docker commit <container-name <tag-name>` with a tag like "quay.io/pulp/pulp_installer-pip-ci-f36:3.13.0"
+11. `docker commit <container-name <tag-name>` with a tag like "quay.io/pulp/pulp_installer-pip-ci-f36:3.13.0"
-10. Modify molecule.yml for release-upgrade and source-upgrade (or packages-upgrade)
+12. Modify molecule.yml for release-upgrade and source-upgrade (or packages-upgrade)
-11. Test the image locally (molecule create -s release-upgrade && molecule converge -s release-upgrade)
+13. Test the image locally (molecule create -s release-upgrade && molecule converge -s release-upgrade)
-12. `docker push <tag-name>`
+14. `docker push <tag-name>`
-13. If this is the 1st image of a new distro, go to https://quay.io/organization/pulp, set the descritpion of the repo based on existing ones, and set the repo to public.
+15. If this is the 1st image of a new distro, go to https://quay.io/organization/pulp, set the descritpion of the repo based on existing ones, and set the repo to public.
-14. Create a PR.
+16. Create a PR.

 Specifying Supported Distros
 ----------------------------